shesek/lightning-client-js/README.md

 // This should point to your lightning-dir, by default in ~/.lightning const client = new LightningClient('/home/bitcoind/.lightning');

+// Alternatively, you can pass a host and a port to use a TCP connection const client = new LightningClient('127.0.0.1', 1234);

 // Every call returns a Promise client.getinfo()
     .then(info => console.log(info));